open-contracting-extensions/ocds_submissionTerms_extension/README.md

 ### 2020-09-29

-* Turn `requiresGuarantees` into a string, to comply with the format of DEPOSIT_GUARANTEE_REQUIRED
 * Rename `requiresGuarantees` to `depositsGuarantees`
+* Change the `type` of `depositsGuarantees` from a boolean to a string, to match the type of the corresponding XML element in TED XML Schema 2.09.

 ### 2020-04-24